-Its powertrain is suitably refined and is rated at a combined 47 mpg by the EPA.
+Its powertrain is suitably refined and is rated at a combined 42 mpg by the EPA and can travel up to 85 mph on just its electric motor for short spurts.
 What's more, the Fusion sacrifices very little in comparison to the gas-only variants, and that makes the leap to a more efficient model more inviting.

 Why We Like the Hyundai Sonata Hybrid

 For 2016, the Hyundai Sonata Hybrid receives a full redesign that aligns it with the rest of the Sonata lineup.
 This gives it a more elegant and mature appearance that will help it compete better against the likes of the Fusion Hybrid.